vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-create-schema.md

 ## Prerequisites

-To create a graph schema on Studio, you must do a check of these:
+To create a graph schema on Studio v2.x, you must do a check of these:

-- Studio is connected to Nebula Graph.
+- Studio is connected to Nebula Graph v2.x.

-- Your account has the privileges of GOD, ADMIN, or DBA.
+- Your account has the privilege of GOD, ADMIN, or DBA.

 - The schema is designed.

 - A graph space is created.
-  > **NOTE**: If no graph space exists and your account has the GOD privilege, you can create a graph space on the **Console** or **Schema** page.
+  > **NOTE**: If no graph space exists and your account has the GOD privilege, you can create a graph space on the **Console** page.
+For more information, see [CREATE SPACE](../../3.ngql-guide/9.space-statements.md/1.create-space.md).
+In this example, we recommend that you set `vid_type=FIXED_STRING(100)` in the `CREATE SPACE` statement.

 ## Create a schema with Schema

 To create a schema on the **Schema** page, follow these steps:

 1. Create tags.
 For more information, see [Operate tags](../manage-schema/st-ug-crud-tag.md).

 2. Create edge types.
 For more information, see [Operate edge types](../manage-schema/st-ug-crud-edge-type.md).

 ## Create a schema with Console